-Program benefits/serves SOME portion of the City provides program and program is currently being Recommended by national professional offered by another governmental, non-profit or civic organization to meet published standards or as a agency

-The cost/value of this "window" service is difficult to measure; however, the Department recommends that we keep this high level of customer service and responsiveness.
+Program benefits/serves SOME portion of the City provides program and program is currently being Recommended by national professional offered by another governmental, non-profit or civic agency keep this high level of customer service and responsiveness.
 Our Planner-On-Call (POC) has done an extraordinary job this past year in addressing many customer inquiries, as have the Planners.

+PLANNING DEPT. The cost/value of this "window" service is difficult to measure; however, the Department recommends that we